pat-alt/pat-alt.github.io/content/post/2022-02-16-effortless-bayesian-deep-learning-in-julia/index.md

-comprehensive, pure-play equivalent of their package in Julia - [BayesLaplace.jl](https://www.paltmeyer.com/BayesLaplace.jl/dev/) can be used with deep learning models built in [Flux.jl](https://fluxml.ai/), which is Julia’s main DL library.
+comprehensive, pure-play equivalent of their package in Julia - [BayesLaplace.jl](https://www.paltmeyer.com/BayesLaplace.jl/dev/) can be used with deep learning models built in [Flux.jl](https://fluxml.ai/), which is Julia's main DL library.
 As in the previous post on Bayesian logistic regression I will rely on Julia code snippits instead of equations to convey the underlying maths.
-If you’re curious about the maths, the [NeurIPS 2021 paper](https://arxiv.org/pdf/2106.14806.pdf) provides all the detail you need.
+If you're curious about the maths, the [NeurIPS 2021 paper](https://arxiv.org/pdf/2106.14806.pdf) provides all the detail you need.

-### From Bayesian Logisitic Regression …
+### From Bayesian Logisitic Regression ...

-Let’s recap: in the case of logisitic regression we had a assumed a zero-mean Gaussian prior
+Let's recap: in the case of logisitic regression we had a assumed a zero-mean Gaussian prior
 *p*(**w**) ∼ 𝒩(**w**\|**0**,*σ*<sub>0</sub><sup>2</sup>**I**) = 𝒩(**w**\|**0**,**H**<sub>0</sub><sup>−1</sup>)
 for the weights that are used to compute logits